mm65de/thread-load/README.md

 The Java source compatibility of this project is set to 1.8.

-The application can be started via: `java -jar Thread-Load.jar`
+The application can be started via: `java -jar threadload-1.1.jar`

 # Monitor the thread load with top or htop under Linux